 - Who will review my slides?

-Answer: A jury made up of the Director of Public Programs + Engagement for Breckenridge Creative Arts, one representative from the Saddle Rock Society and one local professional artist and/or gallery owner.
+Answer: A jury made up of the Director of Learning + Engagement for Breckenridge Creative Arts, one representative from the Saddle Rock Society and one local professional artist and/or gallery owner.

 - When will we be informed of the results?